bytecodealliance/ComponentizeJS/README.md

 Note that pure components **will not report errors and will instead trap**, so that this should only be enabled after very careful testing.

+Note that features explicitly imported by the target world cannot be disabled - if you target a component to a world that imports `wasi:clocks`, then `disableFeatures: ['clocks']` will not be supported.

 ## API

 ```ts